 - Pay special attention to mosquito protection between dusk and dawn.
 This is when the type of mosquito whose bite transmits malaria is active.
-The only real protection is to avoid being bitten in the first place, so cover up! - Wear long-sleeved shirts preferably buttoned at wrists, long pants, and hats. - Use insect repellents containing DEET (diethylmetatoluamide) or Lemon Eucalyptus spray. - Read and follow directions and precautions on product label. - Apply insect repellent to exposed skin. - See your doctor for a preventative prescription- some available drugs are: - o atovaquone/proguanil (brand name: MalaroneTM) \\ I think there has been fewer complaints about this one. - doxycycline (many brand names) - o mefloquine (brand name: LariamTM)- Avoid begin taking them before you go, so the drug is established in your system by the time you set foot on African soil and will also give you a chance to see if the drug is going to cause a reaction or allergy.
+The only real protection is to avoid being bitten in the first place, so cover up! - Wear long-sleeved shirts preferably buttoned at wrists, long pants, and hats. - Use insect repellents containing DEET (diethylmetatoluamide) or Lemon Eucalyptus spray. - Read and follow directions and precautions on product label. - Apply insect repellent to exposed skin. - See your doctor for a preventative prescription- some available drugs are: - o atovaquone/proguanil (brand name: MalaroneTM) I think there has been fewer complaints about this one. - doxvcvcline (many brand names) - o mefloquine (brand name: LariamTM)- Avoid

+When beginning a course of anti-malarials, it is very important to begin taking them before you go, so the drug is established in your system by the time you set foot on African soil and will also give you a chance to see if the drug is going to cause a reaction or allergy.
 Once started, complete the full course, which usually runs for several weeks after you return home.
 Which anti-malarial you need depends on your previous medical history.
 Your healthcare provider will advise you on what drug is best for you.
 Most clients who have taken Malarone have a better reaction (or no reaction), and while it is more expensive, you don't have to take as many.
 We have not had good feedback from those who have taken Lariam.